Get the most out of your money and feel more financially secure.

 If you have overdue utility bills, you can contact your service provider to find out your options.

-If you get a Centrelink payment from the Department of Human Services, you can use their free Centrepay service.
+If you get a Centrelink payment from Services Australia, you can use their free Centrepay service.

 You can ask them to take a small amount of money from your payment to pay regular bills, such as rent.
 This can make managing your bills easier.